One size does NOT fit all!

 What you may be using are simple templates implemented on top of horizontal CRM.
 On the surface, they look like they will meet your needs, but you likely had to customize them further.
 You are probably better off than if you were using a purely horizontal CRM but, if your bankers and advisors are still unhappy, you need to question your choices.

 How do I pick the right solution, given so many options?

 You should take a look at deep vertical CRM vendors.
 Not only are their solutions specifically designed to meet your needs, their organizations tend to have deep vertical expertise, which makes collaboration easier.
 It also makes implementations cheaper and ultimately more successful.

 @kateleggett’s report lists four questions to help understand if a vendor is a lightweight or deep vertical product.
 I would add a fifth: Do they understand your sub-vertical?
 It’s not enough to just have CRM for Financial Services; you must have CRM for Wealth Management or CRM for Private Banking.
 The specific needs for these two verticals are very different and can only be satisfied with different CRM capabilities.

 You really don’t have to.
 For proof, you don’t need to look at what I am saying.
 Look at what other firms are saying instead.
 “Wells Fargo, for example, chose its CRM solution based on the depth of its vendor’s wealth-management-specific capabilities, integration abilities, and capacity to migrate decades’ worth of data.”
 1

 For another example, please read this case study from another one of our customers.

-Ultimately, your choice of CRM hinges upon features that work specifically for you and the financial service you offer, be it wealth management, corporate and investment banking, retail banking or insurance.
+Ultimately, your choice of CRM hinges upon features that work specifically for you and the financial service you offer, be it private banking, wealth management, corporate and investment banking, retail banking or insurance.
 You wouldn’t try putting a round peg in a square hole, would you?